How can I get rid of my credit card debt?

 - Use your savings.
 Since your savings account could never offer an interest rate as high as the one you’re probably paying on your credit card, it follows that you should be using your savings to pay off your credit card debts.
-Use the cash under your bed, that rainy-day fund and every penny you can find to pay off those debts, because they’ll just swell up with interest if you don’t.
+Use the cash under your bed and that rainy-day fund to pay off those debts, because they’ll just compound with interest if you don’t.
 And once they’re paid off, you’ll have more money you can put towards your savings.

 - Make weekly payments.
-Even though your statement comes monthly, credit card interest is actually calculated on a daily basis.
-This means that increasing the frequency of your payments can help to reduce the total interest you pay over time.
+Even though your statement comes monthly, increasing the frequency of your payments will help to reduce the total interest you pay over time.

 - Request a hardship variation.
 If you’ve recently experienced financial difficulty due to verifiable circumstances such as poor health or unemployment and you’re struggling to make repayments, you can apply to your issuer for financial hardship variation by phone or in writing.
 Your credit card provider is obliged by law to consider and respond to this request.
 If successful, you will be granted temporary relief from your debt repayment.
 This could include payment postponement, an extended payment time frame or a temporary interest freeze.
 This can provide some relief in the short-term but is only a temporary measure.